spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-Context module means it runs before the page loads
+Using the load function we can get the GraphQL data before the page loads

 The props from the load function are passed to the page with export let

-Then you can work with it much the same as with the URQL example
+Then we can work with it much the same as with the URQL example

 Take note of the prefetch here, this will call the load function of the route -->